tangyanhan/homesite/README.md

 * Backup service that upload local important files to 3rd party cloud service

+## Kick Start

+1. ./collect_video [your dir containing mp4 videos]
+   Your files will be retrieved recursively, all .mp4 files will be collected to database.
+   Covers/thumbnails/flips(fake animated preview pictures) will be generated during this process, and they will be put to static/cover, static/thumb, static/flip respectively
+2. ./manage.py runserver ip_addr:port_number
+   Now your home site is on the go!

 ## Implemented Features

 * HTML5 based main page that is flexible on PC/mobile devices